-Include universal absorbents such as commercial spill pads, pillows, spill socks, vermiculite and other loose absorbents.
+Include universal absorbents such as commercial spill pads, pillows, spill socks, vermiculite, and other loose absorbents.
 Examples of commercial universal absorbents are MagicSorb[TM], Wyk[®] Safety Sorbent, 3M[TM] Chemical Sorbent, Chemsorb[®], Pig[®] Absorbent Pads, or Hazorb[®].

-4. Cleanup Tools and Materials
+4. Cleanup tools and materials

-- Plastic scoop, dust pan, or shovel.
-Use plastic (polypropylene) when non-sparking tools are needed. - Plastic broom or brush for solids (polypropylene). - 3-5 thick, heavy duty waste bags.
-DO NOT use red biohazard waste bags for non-biohazard spill debris. - Cardboard box to hold waste bag containing spill debris. - Sealing tape. - EHS hazardous waste labels. - Forceps or tongs for picking up broken glass or other sharps. - Detergent or general cleaner for final cleanup.

-5. Additional Spill Response Items as Necessary for Your Work Area

-- Additional PPE such as face shields, chemical-resistant clothing or boots. - Neutralizing agents - General neutralizing agents for acids and bases - Chemical-specific neutralizers such as those for formaldehyde - Mercury spill response items - Specialized supplies for air or water-reactive chemicals and hydrofluoric acid. - Bleach, if biological agents are used.
+- 1. Plastic scoop, dustpan, or shovel.
+Use plastic (polypropylene) when non-sparking tools are needed. - 2.
+Plastic broom or brush for solids (polypropylene). - 3.
+3-5 thick, heavy duty waste bags.
+DO NOT use red biohazard waste bags for non-biohazard spill debris. - 4.
+Cardboard box to hold waste bag containing spill debris. - 5.
+Sealing tape. - 6.
+EHS hazardous waste labels. - 7.
+Forceps or tongs for picking up broken glass or other sharps. - 8.
+Detergent or general cleaner for final cleanup. - 5.
+Additional spill response items as necessary for your work area - 1.
+Additional PPE such as face shields, chemical-resistant clothing, or boots. - 2.
+Neutralizing agents - a.
+General neutralizing agents for acids and bases - b.
+Chemical-specific neutralizers such as those for formaldehyde - c.
+Mercury spill response items - d.
+Specialized supplies for air or water-reactive chemicals and hydrofluoric acid. - e.
+Bleach, if biological agents are used.

-Contact the Laboratory Safety Division if you require any assistance in building a spill kit appropriate for the hazards in your laboratory.
+Contact the Laboratory Safety Division x6419 if you would like assistance in building a spill kit appropriate for the hazards in your laboratory.

-B. GENERAL SPILL GUIDANCE
+GENERAL SPILL GUIDANCE

 For safe spill management it is important to determine if a spill is manageable by laboratory personnel or is unmanageable and requires assistance.
 Minor, manageable spills include small amounts of spilled material and non-hazardous substances that are easily contained with the supplies at hand.
 Major or unmanageable spills are never to be cleaned up by lab personnel.
 Spill response plans should be prepared by each laboratory and form a part of the standard training in each laboratory.
-The Laboratory Safety Division is available to assist with the development of lab specific plans and can be contacted at any time an individual needs assistance in managing an incident.
+The Laboratory Safety Division x6419 is available to assist with the development of lab specific plans and any time an individual needs assistance managing an incident.